gjoseph/term-color/README.md

-This is a simple CLI tool that sets the background color of your OSX terminal.
+This is a simple CLI tool that sets the background color of your OSX terminal (currently supports both Terminal.app and iTerm).

 This was initially based off https://red-sweater.com/blog/220/random-color-terminal, converted to Go, and now that it's in a non-crazy language, I should be able to add the following features: